pablop16n/web-docs-scorer/README.md

 [...]

-This text is considered good in some scores.
-Language, punctuation and bad chars are as expected and there is no repeated segments:
+This text is considered good in some aspects.
+Language, punctuation and bad chars are as expected and there are no repeated segments:
 | Score  |    Value      |
 |---|---|
 | language_score | 8.0 |